History of Nepal in Timeline

 1960: Treaty of Peace and Friendship with China

-1960: Friendship Treaty with China
+1960: Friendship treaty with China

 In 1960, a friendship treaty was signed between Nepal and China.

-1961: Population Growth Rate
+1961: Average Population Growth Rate

 In 1962, King Mahendra initiated the partyless Panchayat system.

-1963: Declaration Against Untouchability
+1963: Declaration of Untouchability as Illegal

-1973: Enactment of National Parks and Wildlife Conservation Act
+1973: Establishment of National Parks

-1985: Start of Economic Liberalization
+1985: Liberalization Began

-In 1985, Nepal initiated economic liberalization policies.
+In 1985, Nepal's economic liberalization began.

 After 1990, Nepal's economic liberalization picked up pace.

-1990: Overthrow of Panchayat System
+1990: Overthrow of the Panchayat system

-1990: Toilet Prevalence
+1990: Toilet Prevalence Rate

-In 1990, the toilet prevalence rate was just 6%.
+In 1990, toilet prevalence rate was 6% in Nepal.

-1996: Start of the Maoist Insurgency
+1996: Start of the Maoist bid

-2001: Literacy Rate Increase
+2001: Literacy Rate

 April 2004: WTO Membership

-2005: Suspension of Parliamentary Democracy
+2005: Suspension of Parliamentary democracy

 After the Maoists entered the political process in 2006, they emerged as the third largest party.

-2006: Home-Births
+2006: Home-births

-In 2006, 81% of births in Nepal were home-births.
+In 2006, 81% home-births occurred in Nepal.

-May 2008: Declaration of a Federal Republic
+May 2008: Nepal Declared a Federal Republic

-2008: Establishment of Secular Republic
+2008: Establishment of a secular republic

 In 2008, a secular republic was established in Nepal, marking the end of the world's last Hindu monarchy.

-2010: Poverty Rate
+2010: Poverty Reduction

-In 2010, the population below the international poverty line (US$1.90 per person per day) in Nepal was 15%.
+In 2010, 15% of Nepal's population was below the international poverty line (US$1.90 per person per day).

-According to the 2011 census, the percentage of households possessing radio was 50.82%, television 36.45%, cable TV 19.33%, and computer 7.28%.
+According to the 2011 census, the percentage of households in Nepal possessing radio was 50.82%, television 36.45%, cable TV 19.33%, and computer 7.28%.

-In 2011, the Daura-Suruwal and Gunyu-Cholo were removed as the national dresses for men and women respectively to eliminate favouritism.
+In 2011, Daura-Suruwal and Gunyu-Cholo were removed as the national dresses for men and women respectively to eliminate favouritism.

 2011: Literacy Rate

-2012: Secular Constitution
+2012: Constitution of Nepal 2012

 2014: Urban Population Estimate